UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 For that game, it still will be very random-based.
 The advantages are very slight, but it'll make it more fun as far as giving you something to go for to get better at that game.
 But that doesn't mean that you should make your polymorph like, set up for this game and make all your polymorphs battle-ready.
 Because we want to make a lot of different types of games that are good for all the trades, if that makes sense, maybe the soccer outfit will be better for you at another game we release down the line if that makes sense.

-**Trevor:** Yes, I think Algy.
+**Ryan:** Yes, I think Algy.
 You're highlighting a bit of the different dimensions of the polymorphs; even though they have a rarity based on the matching traits, games like the duals will have their kind of metrics and attributes for what actually will impact gameplay.
 It's not going to look exactly like that rarity score.
 So there will ultimately be a different dynamic for the game and then for other potentially different things we put out there.

 **Algy:** When we first released the polymorphs, something that made me obsessed with them because I bought like 60 polymorphs.
 When I didn't have that much ETH, that was a lot for me to be buying that many, I spent all my money on them, and it was because what I liked about them was when I got into NFTs, the Crypto Punks were kind of already expensive.
 They were like 10 to 15 ETH and just a little out of my range.
 I couldn't buy one of those.
 But many projects were still figuring out what the market was going to be.
 Then as one started to release with this rarity thing, it just seems so obvious to us why can none of these change and adjust?
 It was cool how when the polymorphs came out, they challenged the market dynamic and got people thinking about, well, I should be able to make this NFT look how I want it to look.
 Because most projects, the rarity is chosen for you and told what you should be going for.